THE OPPORTUNITY

 MDBs and DFIs have unique expertise and experience in investing in EMDEs and significant credibility with investors.
 But they have yet to fully leverage this to crowd in the private capital needed to achieve the Sustainable Development Goals.

-A strategic and coordinated development finance Public Capital Markets Strategy must leverage the global public capital markets system to scale responsible, transparent finance.
+A more intentional Public Capital Markets Strategy must leverage the global public capital markets system to scale responsible, transparent finance.

 $4.3 tn